🕑 Reading time: 1 minute

+Determine Liquid Limit of Soil Specimen by Casagrande MethodThe liquid limit of a soil is the water content at which the soil behaves practically like a liquid, but has small shear strength.
+It flows to close the groove in just 25 blows in Casagrande’s liquid limit device.
 As it is difficult to get exactly 25 blows in a test, 3 to 4 tests are conducted and the number of blows (N) required in each test is determined.
 A semi-log plot is then drawn between log N and the water content (w).
 The liquid limit is the water content corresponding to N=25, as obtained from the plot.

-1. Casagrande’s liquid limit device
+- Casagrande’s liquid limit device

-4. Evaporating dish or glass sheet
+- Evaporating dish or glass sheet

-6. 425 IS sieve
+- 425 micron IS sieve

-7. Weighing balance accuracy 0.01g.
+- Weighing balance accuracy 0.01g.

-8. Wash bottle.
+- Wash bottle.

 Fig: Casagrande’s Liquid Limit Apparatus